Farm to Chocolate Factory Program in Hawaii

 Arrival at the Manoa Chocolate Uluniu Street Factory - Participate in the process of turning chocolate into molded bars - finishing the chocolate from Tuesday (finishing, molding, packaging etc.)

-8:00 AM arrival Kamananui Estate farm - Check the ferment, genetic review of the cacao trees, exploring the nursery, and more.
-Mid-morning snack.
+8:00 AM arrival at the Farm or the Factory (activities TBD) - Mid-morning snack.
 Farewell Lunch to discuss program learnings and answer any final lingering questions.

 What more do I need to know?